- Place of origin:

-Born Pisa or Verona, by 1395.
-Italian painter, draughtsman and medallist.
-His richly decorative frescoes, courtly and elegant painted portraits and highly original portrait medals made him one of the most popular artists of the day.
+Pisanello (Antonio Pisano) (b.ca.
+1395; d.
+1455) who was born in Pisa or Verona, by 1395 was an Italian painter, draughtsman and medallist.
+His richly decorative frescoes, courtly and elegantly painted portraits and highly original portrait medals made him one of the most popular artists of the day.
 He travelled extensively and worked for several Italian courts, at Mantua, Ferrara, Pavia, Milan and Naples.
 Many of his paintings have been lost or damaged, making a reconstruction of his career difficult.
 He is now better known as a medallist.

 Two-sided Renaissance portrait medals were a form developed by Pisanello, and commemorated individuals or events and functioned as gifts and mementoes.
 They were inspired by the Roman coins, with their portraits of rulers and allegorical representations on the reverse, excavated all over Italy and eagerly collected by humanist scholars.

 ca. 1443 (made)

 Diameter: 6.66 cm